Can-Fite BioPharma Ltd. (CANF) CEO Pnina Fishman on Q1 2020 Results - Earnings Call Transcript

 Vernon Bernardino

 So, standard-of-care can be a lot of things.
 So do you plan -- or do you expect that some of these patients could be on clinical trials for other investigational drugs.
-For example, would you expect some of these patients to be treated at the same time, such that the clinical trial design -- protocol design is open to patients being treated with Remdesivir, even though that trial patient was not being treated with Remdesivir from the start?
+For example, would you expect some of these patients to be treated at the same time, such that the clinical trial design -- protocol design is open to patients being treated with Remdesivir, even though that patient was not being treated with Remdesivir from the start?

 Pnina Fishman